wiseman-timelord/Anti-MeetNowBundleWare/README.md

 Status: Alpha

 ### DESCRIPTION:
-It does as the name suggests, it disables and removes...
-- the `MeetNow` program.
+It does as the name suggests, it disables and removes only the `Meet Now` feature, that is installed into Skype through Windows Update, however, to correctly achieve this, Skype also has to be removed.
+If you use it, try a multi-messenger alternative, or just re-install a earlier version of Skype.
+The main thing is `Meet Now` is no-longer in your tray.
+I didnt test it but possibly you can just use the A001 version, and restart and Skype be ok, I left that available for download.
+In my case, I didnt have `Skype` installed anyhow, so, burning and destroying, villages to get rid of the `BundleWare` was my protocol.

 ### REQUIREMENTS:
 - Programmed towards and tested upon, Windows 10.

 ### PREVIEW:
-- Version A001 (it did not remove the tray icon, but skype is ok)...
+- Version A001 (it did not remove the tray icon, but skype is left alone)...
 ```
 Init: Start
 Status: Administrator